zirkular/evdev-midi/README.md

-# evdev-midi
+# Introduction

 evdev-midi converts linux input events to MIDI.
-It's used to create mappings for external-non HID devices, like DJ Controllers and DIY machinery.
+It's used to create mappings for external non-HID devices, like DJ Controllers and DIY machinery.